 Step 5: Use a biscuit cutter to cut out biscuit shapes.
 Take the extra dough and press it again to cut more biscuits out.

 Step 6: Put a piece of parchment paper onto a cookie sheet.
-Move the cut out biscuits onto the parchment paper.
+Move the cut-out biscuits onto the parchment paper.
 Brush the tops of each biscuit with some milk.
 This will help the tops brown better.

 Email This Recipe To Me!

-Tips For Perfect Gluten-Free Biscuits with Cheddar:
+Tips For Gluten-Free Cheese Biscuits:

 - Use cold or frozen butter.
 If your butter gets too warm after cutting out the biscuits from the dough, chill the biscuits for 20 minutes.